What Actually Preserves Collagen (and What’s a Waste of Time & Money)

 Try magnesium glycinate, blackout curtains, and no caffeine after 2pm.

-Collagen banking = protecting + producing collagen before it drops.
+Collagen banking = protect + stimulate before decline becomes obvious.

 Low-dose retinoids